2018 Pennsylvania's 18th congressional district special election

-A special election for Pennsylvania's 18th congressional district was held on March 13, 2018, following the resignation of Republican Representative Tim Murphy.
+A special election for Pennsylvania's 18th congressional district was held on March 13, 2018, following the resignation of Republican representative Tim Murphy.
 Murphy, who held the seat since January 3, 2003, declared his intent to resign on October 5, 2017, and vacated his seat on October 21 that year.
-Democrat Conor Lamb defeated Republican Rick Saccone 49.86% to 49.53%.
+In a close race, Democrat Conor Lamb defeated Republican Rick Saccone 49.86% to 49.53%.
 Saccone conceded the race eight days after the election.

 Background

 Eight-term incumbent Republican U.S. Representative Tim Murphy was involved in a sex scandal consisting of his allegedly having extramarital sexual relations with a woman and then asking her to have an abortion.
 This was particularly damaging because Murphy identifies as a pro-life politician.
 Murphy subsequently announced that he was resigning and that he would leave office on October 21.

 Primary elections were not held in the race.
 Instead, nominees were chosen by each party.
 The Republican Party held a special convention on November 11, 2017, to choose a nominee through a conferee process involving 215 local Republican activists.
-The Democratic Party held their nominating convention on November 19, 2017.
+The Democratic Party held their nominating convention on November 19, 2017, in the gym at Washington High School in Washington, Pennsylvania.
 The Libertarian Party of Allegheny County and the Libertarian Party of Washington County nominated a candidate via party caucus.

 At the time, Pennsylvania's 18th Congressional District was located in Western Pennsylvania and bordered the state of West Virginia.
 It included portions of Greene, Washington, Allegheny and Westmoreland counties.
 The district had a Cook PVI score of R+11.
 This was the last election for Pennsylvania's 18th congressional district held under the configuration made in 2011 by the Pennsylvania Legislature as new districts have been drawn in accordance with the ruling of the state supreme court in League of Women Voters v.
 Commonwealth of Pennsylvania and came into effect for the main 2018 congressional elections in November.
 The bulk of the old 18th became the 14th District.